 User’s opinion about Evernote

-“Evernote helps me organise and share notes”
+“Evernote helps me organize and share notes”

 Source: G2 Crowd

 Slab is knowledge base and wiki software that lets you easily create, organize, and discover knowledge for your entire organization.
 Again, Slab is aimed at your internal teams so you can enhance your employees’ productivity and collaboration.
 The advantage of Slab is its modern user interface that enables you to create appealing content with very little effort.
 Slab makes it easy for teammates to browse and discover, providing vital context for content instead of relying wholly on folders.
-Slab’s search also indexes integrated tools like DropBox, Slack and Google Drive, so you have access to all of your content.
+Slab’s search also indexes integrated tools like DropBox, Slack, and Google Drive, so you have access to all of your content.

 User’s opinion about Slab